SuperHackio/GalaxyLevelEngine/PowerStars.md

 > *Note: The game will not crash if you do not add this field.
 The powerstars in the level will simply all be the default colour - Yellow*

-If you have not made your scenario file yet, you can download [This file](LINK) that already has the field added for you.
+If you have not made your scenario file yet, you can download [This File](https://github.com/SuperHackio/GalaxyLevelEngine/files/7795489/ScenarioData.zip) that already has the field added for you.

 The value that goes into this additional field, is simply a number which indicates a frame in `PowerStarColor.btp`.
 In the normal SMG2, the values are:
 - 0 = Yellow